circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   copy and paste it to another location.
   You will not be able to view the token again.

+To delete a personal API token, click the X in the **Remove** column.

 ### Creating a Project API Token

   1. In the CircleCI application,